Learn About the Different Brass Types

 The essential distinction between different types of brasses is determined by their crystal structures.
 This is because the combination of copper and zinc is characterized by peritectic solidification, an academic way of saying that the two elements have dissimilar atomic structures, making them combine in unique ways depending upon content ratios and temperatures.
 Three different types of crystal structure can form as a result of these factors:

-- Alpha Brasses: Alpha brasses contain less than 37% zinc melted into copper and are named for their formation of a homogenous (alpha) crystal structure.
+Alpha brasses contain less than 37% zinc melted into copper and are named for their formation of a homogenous (alpha) crystal structure.
 The alpha crystal structure occurs as zinc dissolves into copper forming a solid solution of uniform composition.
-Such brasses are softer and more ductile than their counterparts and, therefore, more easily cold worked, welded, rolled, drawn, bent or brazed.
+Such brasses are softer and more ductile than their counterparts and, therefore, more easily cold worked, welded, rolled, drawn, bent, or brazed.

-The most common type of alpha brass contains 30 percent zinc and 70 percent copper.
+The most common type of alpha brass contains 30% zinc and 70% copper.
 Referred to as '70/30' brass or 'cartridge brass' (UNS Alloy C26000), this brass alloy has the ideal combination of strength and ductility for being cold drawn.
 It also has a higher resistance to corrosion than brass with greater zinc content.
 Alpha alloys are commonly used to make fasteners, such as wood screws, as well as for spring contacts in electrical sockets.

-- Alpha-Beta Brasses: Alpha-beta brasses - also known as 'duplex brasses' or 'hot-working brasses' - contain between 37-45% zinc and are made-up of both the alpha grain structure and a beta grain structure.
+Alpha-beta brasses - also known as 'duplex brasses' or 'hot-working brasses' - contain between 37-45% zinc and are made-up of both the alpha grain structure and a beta grain structure.
 Beta phase brass is atomically more similar to that of pure zinc.
-The ratio of alpha phase to beta phase brass is determined by zinc content, but the inclusion of alloy elements such as aluminum, silicon or tin can also increase the amount of beta phase brass present in the alloy.
+The ratio of alpha phase to beta phase brass is determined by zinc content, but the inclusion of alloy elements such as aluminum, silicon, or tin can also increase the amount of beta phase brass present in the alloy.

 More common than alpha brass, alpha-beta brass is both harder and stronger and has a lower cold ductility, than alpha brass.
 Alpha-beta brass is cheaper due to the higher zinc content, but more susceptible to dezincification corrosion.